qureshiaquib/qureshiaquib.github.io/_posts/2024-12-27-azure-elastic-san-cost-comparison.md

 ![ESAN data traverse via network path hence VM SKU throttling never happens](https://raw.githubusercontent.com/qureshiaquib/qureshiaquib.github.io/main/assets/27122024/esan-over-network-price.jpg){: w="1100" h="600" }

 Let’s now compare how ESAN is placed when compared to disk storage.
 Also we’ll only consider one disk of 4TiB as of now.
-When considering ESAN when you deploy Base Unit which is typically combination of larger storage size you’ll get much higher throughput which any of your volume can use.
-This isn’t possible in single disk as it is attached to only one VM and the IOPS can’t be shared with other VMs.\
+When considering ESAN when you deploy Base Unit which is typically combination of larger storage size you’ll get much higher throughput which any of your VM can use in smaller chunks.
+This isn’t possible in single disk as it is attached to only one VM and the IOPS can’t be shared with other VMs if IOPS/Throughput are unused by that VM.\
+please note:
+The price of Azure services is subject to change, so please check the current pricing before deploying Elastic SAN.\
-please note: we’ve not considered the preview functionality of of performance plus which provides higher IOPS and Throughput.
+we’ve not considered the preview functionality of of performance plus which provides higher IOPS and Throughput.
 More info in below link.

 [https://learn.microsoft.com/en-us/azure/virtual-machines/disks-enable-performance?tabs=azure-powershell](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-enable-performance?tabs=azure-powershell)